Gender Rights:

 • Capacitate Youths on self-protection and provisions under different legislation,

-• Sensitizing existing local bodies, law enforcing agency & key influential against violation of women & girls rights including stop early marriage.
+• Sensitizing existing local bodies, law enforcement agency & key influence against violation of women & girls’ rights including stopping early marriage.

 • Linkages and networking with different NGOs, CBOs, GOs etc.

-• Developing community level Protection Net against trafficking and provide referral Services,
+• Developing community-level Protection Net against trafficking and providing referral Services,

 Gender Rights: Achievement in 10 years: